justiniantaylor/playground/pizzeria/README.md

 I decided to use an API Gateway pattern so that I could have a single entry point for all clients for all services in my API (whether micro service or not).
 I also chose an edge architecture so that the API Gateway could be deployed in a DMZ in order to protect all other resources behind a firewall.

-The services are all packaged into a monolith application, but as we are using spring boot as well as an API gateway we could very easily seperate the services out into their own microservices projects that could be deployed independently.
+The services are packaged into a monolith resource application, but as we are using spring boot as well as an API gateway so I decided to also showcase a spring boot microservice (Delivery Location Service) accessed through the API gateway.

 ![Screenshot](architecture.png)